Type: Backcountry or Sidecountry

 Need to Know

 's west ridge.
-It has only been ridden a handful of times, the southerly exposure and rocky terrain doesn't hold snow every year.
+It has only been ridden a handful of times, as the southerly exposure and rocky terrain doesn't hold snow every year.
 After most storms it usually melts out within a week.
-During a big snow year or prolonged cold spell a rideable snowpack can accumulate in this chute.
+During a big snow year or prolonged cold spell, a rideable snowpack can accumulate in this chute.
 There are two routes to access the top, the easiest being the Snowshoe Approach

 from the Bull of the Woods Trail

-When you're on the proper route find your way down to where the trees open up and the chute begins, skier's left of the aspen glade where the rock outcrop starts.
+When you're on the proper route, find your way down to where the trees open up and the chute begins, skier's left of the aspen glade where the rock outcrop starts.
 There are scattered scrub oaks and willows, with open lines among the brush.
 Cliffs line the top half then it opens up into an apron with aspen trees dispersed across the slope.
 Ride the apron through the aspens, into the pine forest where the terrain levels out.
 Cross this flat area and drop through the trees back to the trail.